 What have Lady Gaga and Johann Sebastian Bach in common?
 May be part of a work which can be related to both?
 I believe Bach and Lady Gaga are two different worlds in the field of music.
 My feeling is and that is important for all young folks: you may like both and that is true for any kind of contemporary musician and style: rock, pop, country, whatever.
 You might love both.
 For all those who don't even know Lady Gaga: it's the lady whose name is philosophy.
 If you have the time first Listen to Lady Gaga's "Bad Romance".
 Listen to the most important part two times or even three times.
 After that listen to our Bach video for you.

-"Jay Z + Rihanna Kanye Vs. Johann Sebastian Bach - Run This Town And Fugue".
+"Jay-Z feat.
+Rihanna & Kayne West vs. Johann Sebastian Bach-RUN THIS".
 Yes, we both agree, this version of Bach's art is not good for everybody.
 Some of you might just shake their heads, some might find it poor, some might even hate it.
 But for the younger generation and for those who are really open minded to combine back then style and what's stylish today, this is really something special.
 Loving both kinds of music, I can tell you: this piece of art gave me goose bumps, when I heard it the first time.
 Click here to listen to it or on the Bach video icon.

 Really not good for everybody.
 Again we are looking for folks who love both the Muppets and Johann Sebastian Bach.
 If you feel, you are the one, than try to have fun with this Bach video, which we found for you.
 Just click here or – you know it meanwhile on the Bach video picture button.